More about Chris Thorne

 Chris is a senior valuation professional with many years' experience, primarily in the UK commercial real estate market but including significant engagement with specialists in other asset classes and institutions with an interest in valuation from around the world and knowledge of different national and international standards and regulations.
 He is a Fellow of Royal Institution of Chartered Surveyors (FRICS).

 2010 – 2015: Technical Director of International Valuation Standards Council.

 1999 – 2010: Senior Director, BNP Paribas Real Estate, Technical Head of Valuation for UK firm.

 1981-1998: Henry Butcher & Co, a medium size UK wide practice specialising in the valuation of commercial real estate, machinery and equipment.
 Chris was appointed partner in 1989, head of professional services for the firm in 1994 and a member of Executive Board of the Partnership in 1995.

-1972-1981: Small Bristol based practice acting for clients throughout England.
+1972-1981: Small Bristol based practice acting for clients throughout England and Wales.